uc-cdis/hatchery/doc/howto/configuration.md

     * `gen3-volume-location` the location where the user's API key file will be put into
     * `lifecycle-pre-stop` a string array as the container prestop command.
     * `lifecycle-post-start` a string array as the container poststart command.
-    * `friends` is a list of kubernetes containers to deploy alongside the main container and the sidecar in the kubernetes pod
+    * `friends` is a list of kubernetes containers to deploy alongside the main container and the sidecar in the kubernetes pod.
+    * `nextflow` is for configuration specific to Nextflow containers.
-    * `enable-nextflow` is false by default; if true, automatically create AWS resources required to run Nextflow workflows in AWS Batch - see the [Nextflow workspaces](/doc/explanation/nextflow.md) documentation for more details
+      * `enabled` is false by default; if true, automatically create AWS resources required to run Nextflow workflows in AWS Batch - see the [Nextflow workspaces](/doc/explanation/nextflow.md) documentation for more details.
+      * `job-image-whitelist` are the only images that are allowed as Nextflow workflow containers.
+It supports wildcards `?` for a single character and `*` for multiple characters.
+      * `s3-bucket-whitelist` are public buckets that Nextflow jobs are allowed to get data objects from.
+      * `instance-ami`, `instance-type`, `instance-min-vcpus` and `instance-max-vcpus` are AWS Batch Compute Environment settings.